SAPCReN

 Organization

-Dr. Kerry McBrien is one of the Co-Directors of SAPCReN-CPCSSN.
-Dr. McBrien is an Associate Professor in the Department of Family Medicine and Community Health Sciences at the University of Calgary and a clinician-researcher with an active practice in family medicine.
-Her research focus is on health services and economics, with a specific interest in models of care that can improve the quality and efficiency of chronic disease management.
+Dr. Kerry McBrien is one of the Co-Directors of SAPCReN-CPCSSN and Director of Research for the Department of Family Medicine, University of Calgary, and an Associate Professor.
+As a clinician-researcher with an active practice in family medicine, her research focuses on health services and economics, with a specific interest in models of care that can improve the quality and efficiency of chronic disease management.

-Boglarka (Larka) Soos is our local data manager.
-She has a background in Applied Math (BSc Honors, UofC; MMath, uWaterloo) and is a current PhD Student at the Department of Community Health Science (Biostatistics) at the University of Calgary.
+Boglarka (Larka) Soos is our regional Data Manager.
+She has a background in Applied Math (BSc Honors, UofC; MMath, uWaterloo) and is a current biostatistics PhD Student in the Department of Community Health Science, University of Calgary.
 Her research interests include secondary data analysis, machine learning, and heart failure.

-Himasara Marasinghe is a Research Associate working with SAPCReN-CPCSSN.
+Himasara Marasinghe is a Research Associate with SAPCReN-CPCSSN.
 She has a background in public health (MScPH, McGill University).
-Her research interests include the use of routinely collected data for chronic disease management and prevention, and diabetes, CKD and dementia in primary care.
+Her research interests include the use of routinely collected data for chronic disease management and prevention, and diabetes, CKD, and dementia in primary care.

-Aimie Lee is a Research Assistant working with SAPCReN-CPCSSN.
-Aimie received her Bachelor of Health Sciences (Health & Society) from the University of Calgary and is a current student in the University of Calgary’s Bachelor of Nursing degree-holder program.
+Aimie Lee is a Research Assistant with SAPCReN-CPCSSN.
+Aimie received her Bachelor of Health Sciences (Health & Society) from the University of Calgary and also works as a Registered Nurse.
 She has previous work experience in a variety of healthcare settings at the University of Calgary, Alberta Health Services, and various private clinics.
 Aimie’s research interests lie at the intersection of public health, health services, and knowledge translation/implementation science.

 Primary Care Provider Advisory Panel